 2014 – 12.4 billion yen

 This 3D film of the beloved character Doraemon brought an emotional touch to the classic story of friendship between the robot cat and Nobita.
-A success in several countries, Stand By Me Doraemon proved that nostalgia and technological advancements can go hand in hand.
+Successful in several countries, Stand By Me Doraemon proved that nostalgia and technological advances can go hand in hand.

 11. Jujutsu Kaisen 0